 Location.
 34° 43.171′ N, 92° 7.25′ W. Marker is in Baucum, Arkansas, in Pulaski County.
-Marker is on Willow Beach Road west of Colonel Maynard Road (County Road 85), on the left when traveling west.
-Touch for map.
+Marker is on Willow Beach Road west of Colonel Maynard Touch for map.
 Marker is at or near this postal address: Willow Beach Road, North Little Rock AR 72117, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 The Little Rock Campaign - Ashley's Mills (approx. 1.9 miles away); Engagement at Bayou Fourche (approx. 4.6 miles away); Battle of Little Rock (approx. 4.6 miles away); The Little Rock Campaign - Bayou Fourche (approx. 4.9 miles away); Marmaduke-Walker Duel (approx. 6 miles away); Alexander George House (approx. 8.1 miles away); Choctaw Route Station (approx. 8.1 miles away); The First Human Dissection in Arkansas (approx. 8.2 miles away).